TourmalineCore/React-Packages/packages/react-table-responsive/README.md

 - Table that supports **client** side pagination/sorting/filtration.
 [Go to section](#client-side-table)
 - Table that supports **server** side pagination/sorting/filtration.
 [Go to section](#server-side-table)
 - Single column sorting.
 [Go to section](#sorting)
-- Optional persistance of selected sorting, filters, page size, etc. by storing them in the LS.
+- Optional persistence of selected sorting, filters, page size, etc. by storing them in the LS.
 - Different pagination strategy between mobile and desktop versions of the table.
 - Total amount of rows in the footer of the table.
 - Actions column.
 Easy way to create interactive table by adding action buttons to each row.
 [Go to section](#actions)
 - External trigger of the server side table data reloading.
 [Go to section](#refresh-table)
 - Customizable column filtration.
-You can use your own filter-component or override the default filtration behaviour.
+You can use your own filter-component or override the default filtration behavior.
 [Go to section](#filters)
 - Passing `react-table` props to the underlying engine as is. (not all the features are supported, see the list [here](#unsupported-features-from-react-table))

 # Client Side Table